malston/tkgi-pipeline-standards/reference/templates/kustomize/ci/README.md

 ## Using fly.sh

-This template provides two versions of the `fly.sh` script:
+This template provides multiple versions of the `fly.sh` script for different use cases:

 ### 1. Simplified Version (ci/fly.sh)

-The simplified version in the `ci` directory follows the pattern used in the ns-mgmt repository:
+The simplified version in the `ci` directory follows the pattern used in the ns-mgmt repository's migrated structure:

 ```bash
 ./ci/fly.sh -t <concourse-target> -p <pipeline> -f <foundation> [-v] [-c <config-repo-path>]